-First, DNN performance is highly sensitive to the choice of hyperparameters, and choosing hyperparameters is essentially a statistical challenge of balancing approximation and estimation errors.
-The hyperparameters include architectural and regularization hyperparameters.
-For a standard feedforward DNN, the architectural hyperparameters include depth and width, and the regularization hyperparameters include the $L_1$ and $L_2$ penalty constants, training iterations, minibatch sizes, data augmentation, dropouts, early stopping, and others \cite{Goodfellow2016,Bishop2006,Krizhevsky2012,Vincent2008,ZhangChiyuan2016}.
-Both architectural and regularization hyperparameters control the complexity of DNNs: a DNN becomes more complex with deeper architectures and weaker regularizations, and becomes simpler with shallower architectures and stronger regularizations.
-From a statistical perspective, the model complexity is the key factor to balance the approximation and estimation errors.
+First, DNN performance is highly sensitive to the choice of hyperparameters and model complexity, which is essentially a statistical challenge of balancing approximation and estimation errors.
+Mathematically, model performance is evaluated by the excess error \footnote{This excess error can also be referred to as generalization error, since it measures the capacity of estimated $\hat{f}$ being generalized to other contexts.}, defined as ${\E}_S [L(\hat{f}) - L(f^*)]$, in which $L = {\E}_{x,y}[l(y, f(x))]$ and $l(y, f(x))$ is the loss function; $f^*$ is the true data generating function; $S$ is the sample $\{(x_i, y_i)_1^N\}$.
+This excess error can be further decomposed: ${\E}_S [L(\hat{f}) - L(f^*)] = {\E}_S [L(\hat{f}) - L(f_F) + L(f_F) - L(f^*)]$, in which ${\E}_S [L(\hat{f}) - L(f_F)]$ is referred to as the estimation error and ${\E}_S [L(f_F) - L(f^*)]$ as the approximation error; $f_F$ is the best function to approximate true model $f^*$ in the hypothesis function space $F$.
 A complex model tends to have larger estimation errors and smaller approximation errors, and a simple model is the opposite.
-DNNs have very small approximation errors because it has been proven to be a \textit{universal approximator} \cite{Hornik1989,Hornik1991,Cybenko1989}, which also leads to the large estimation error as an issue.
-The large estimation error in DNNs can be formally examined by using statistical learning theory \cite{Bousquet2004,Von_Luxburg2011,Vapnik1999,Wainwright2019,Vershynin2018}.
+DNNs have very small approximation errors because it has been proven to be a universal approximator \cite{Hornik1989,Hornik1991,Cybenko1989}, which also leads to the large estimation error as an issue.
+The large estimation error in DNNs can be examined by using statistical learning theory \cite{Bousquet2004,Von_Luxburg2011,Vapnik1999,Wainwright2019,Vershynin2018}.
 Formally, the model complexity can be measured by the Vapnik-Chervonenkis (VC) dimension ($v$), which provides an upper bound on DNNs' estimation error (proof is available in Appendix I).
 Recently, progress has been made to provide a tighter upper bound on the estimation error of DNNs by using other methods \cite{Bartlett2002,Anthony2009,Neyshabur2015,Golowich2017}.
-While the theoretical discussion is slightly involved, it is crucial to understand that selecting DNNs' hyperparameters is the same as selecting DNNs' model complexity, which balances between approximation and estimation errors.
+It is important to note that to select DNNs' hyperparameters is to control DNNs' model complexity, which balances between approximation and estimation errors.
 When either the approximation errors or the estimation errors are high, the overall DNN performance is low.
-In practice, it indicates that certain hyperparameter tuning is needed to select the DNN with low overall prediction error, which is the sum of the approximation and estimation errors.